Understanding Arts Service Organizations in a Changing Arts Ecosystem

 Arts & Culture

 ADC Consulting is a fiscally sponsored project of IndieSpace.
-The first phase of Understanding Arts Service Organizations in a Changing Arts Ecosystem is made possible with the generous support of the Mellon Foundation.
-ADC Consulting is a grantee of the Mellon Foundation.
-The research, its process, and outcomes is not a commissioned project of the foundation and does not represent its views.
+The first phase of Understanding Arts Service Organizations in a Changing Arts Ecosystem was made possible with leadership support from the Mellon Foundation.
+The second phase of the research is made possible with the generous support of the Ford Foundation.
+The research, its process, outcomes, and/or publications are independently led and created by ADC Consulting and are not commissioned by either funding entity nor do they represent their views.